-IPFS archiving and downloading is now supported by all web sites on Neocities.
+IPFS archiving is now enabled on all sites.
 You'll see an IPFS hash link on the site profile, and an archive link that allows you to see past versions of your site (note: this is still a preview, so past site archives may still disappear, but we're working on making it better).

 If you want to play around with this new technology, you can get IPFS for your computer and use it to retrieve content from our IPFS node servers.
 All you need to do is download the IPFS daemon (OSX/Linux only for now), and run the following command in your terminal: